 Another source of freight energy consumption is international marine vessels.
 Worldwide economic growth from the production and consumption of goods, as well as consumption of energy commodities, leads directly to growth in worldwide volumes of maritime freight movement.
 Approximately 80% of the world’s merchandise trade by volume is carried over water, with maritime trade in 2012 totaling nearly 60 trillion ton-miles .
 Because of globalized supply chains, maritime shipments of nonenergy commodities, such as manufactured goods, agricultural products, and minerals, have grown much faster than global GDP and accounted for approximately 60% of total maritime freight movement in in 2012.
 Significant amounts of energy commodities, such as crude oil from the Middle East and coal from Australia, also are transported internationally by cargo ships.

 - Natural gas

 - Energy-related carbon dioxide emissions

 Interactive Table Viewer ›

-Provides custom data views of the IEO2011 Reference case.
+Provides custom data views of the IEO2016 Reference case and alternate cases.